-Drill Program
+Phase 1 Drill Program

-In April 2018, the Company was issued a drill permit for an initial drilling program comprised of 1,250 metres from 11 drill holes, which will initially test the up-dip continuation of mineralization identified in the channel sampling, and will also test the large geophysical anomaly located to the west of the high-grade Barje outcrop.
-The drill program commenced in early May and is ongoing.
-The total area to be initially tested by the drilling will be approximately 200 metres east-west by 150 metres north-south.
+In late April 2018, the Company commenced an initial drilling program at Tlamino comprised of 1,250 metres from 11 drill holes, to test the up-dip continuation of mineralization identified in the channel sampling, and to also test the large geophysical anomaly located to the west of the high-grade Barje outcrop.
+The drill program was fully funded by Fortuna and directed by a joint Fortuna-Medgold technical committee under the terms of the Tlamino Project Option Agreement between the Company and Fortuna.

+The total area to be initially tested by the drilling is approximately 200 metres east-west by 150 metres north-south.
 All the drill holes will be relatively shallow, less than 150 metres from surface, as the geological target is a flat-lying zone of intensely altered fault breccia associated with the large-scale detachment fault.